lukejacksonn/Actuate/README.md

 Actuate(['rollIn', 'tada', 'rollOut'])(document.body)
 ```

+When one animation finishes the next one will start until there are no more to apply.

 ### Animation End

-The actuate function returns a promise which means you can easily declare a `then` action which is guaranteed to execute once all the animations in a sequence have been applied.
+The actuate function returns a promise which means you can easily declare a `then` function which is guaranteed to execute once all the animations in a sequence have been applied.

 ```js
 Actuate('tada fadeOut')(document.body)
 .then($ => console.log('Finished Animating', $))
 ```

-The `then` function gets passed the initial `target` element.
+The `then` function gets passed the `target` element.
 In the above case `$ === document.body`.

 ### Already Animating

-The only time the actuate with throw an _error_ is if you try animate an element that is already animating.
-To detect this use a `catch` statement.
+The only time the actuate with throw an _error_ is if you try animate an element that is already animating:

 ```js
 addEventListener('click', () =>